Asian Blepharoplasty in Scottsdale

 Also Serving Patients in Mesa, AZ

-An estimated 50 percent of people who come from Asian descent have upper eyelids that don’t have a crease, or fold, when the eyes are open.
-Some of these people feel that this “single eyelid” appearance makes their eyes look tired or hooded.
+An estimated 50 percent of people who come from Asian descent have upper eyelids that don’t have a crease, or fold, when their eyes are open.
+The absence of a crease in the eyelid is known as a “monolid.”
+Individuals who have a fold in their upper eyelid are described as having “double eyelids.”
+Some people with monolids feel that this “single eyelid” appearance makes their eyes look tired or hooded, and seek out surgery to add a crease to their eyelids.
 The Asian blepharoplasty procedure, also called double eyelid surgery, was created for patients like these who wish to make their eyes look larger and brighter by creating a crease in the upper eyelids.

 As an eyelid surgery specialist, Dr. Ghafouri has 17 years of experience focusing on eyelid surgeries that are designed to accentuate a patient’s appearance.
 As an oculoplastic surgeon, Dr. Ghafouri has the training and surgical experience necessary to work intelligently with a patient’s facial anatomy in such a way that improves their appearance while also maintaining the patient’s individual and cultural identity.
 This unique blend of education and skill makes Dr. Ghafouri the ideal choice for performing an Asian blepharoplasty procedure.
 To learn more about this surgery, or to find out if its right for you, schedule a consultation with Dr. Ghafouri by calling (480) 905-1010.

 Asian blepharoplasty addresses the following issues that result from having a “single” or creaseless upper eyelids: